France Telecom close to deal to exit Austria

 It has also said that it would like to sell a minority stake it holds in Sonaecom, a Portugal-based operator.

-The deal would boost Hutchison from number four to number three in the Austrian market, behind T-Mobile (DTEGn.DE) and market leader A1 (TELA.VI).
+The deal would boost Hutchison from number four to number three in the Austrian market, behind T-Mobile and market leader A1.